 Now, we all know what an app is.
 But have you heard of a super-app?
 What are they and what superpowers do they have?
 Let’s try to find out

-Super-app is an analogy of a smart home in your mobile.
+Super-app is an analogy of a smart home on your mobile.
 It comprises numerous functions needed for daily life: chatting with friends, reading and sharing news, ordering food, scheduling meetings, making notes, calling a taxi, buying any products or services, booking a tour, getting information about local events or promotions, transferring or lending money, learning languages, tracking your workout or health condition, setting reminders… The list can go on and on.
 And all this is available via a single mobile interface.
 Super, isn’t it?
 Then why do millions of people still need to install hundreds of different apps with separate functions?

 To begin with, this newly emerging trend is getting actively developed mostly in Asia.
 Whether it’s Chinese WeChat or Singaporean Grab, users from Western countries have no access to those special communities.
 Furthermore, many experts in the USA and Europe doubt if the technology shall ever penetrate their societies.

 Positioning the app as a messenger is not very accurate.
 Even the definition of a social network doesn’t cover all the features available.
-You can exchange text or media messages, make video and conference calls, create group chats for hundreds of users, share your memories, emotions or locations.
+You can exchange text or media messages, make video and conference calls, create group chats for hundreds of users, share your memories, emotions, or locations.
 At the same time, your friends will not be overwhelmed.
-The Time Capsule function allows users to store temporary videos for 24 hours, so your spontaneous emotional sharing does not mixed up with truly important links and messages.
+The Time Capsule function allows users to store temporary videos for 24 hours, so your spontaneous emotional sharing does not mix up with truly important links and messages.

-Users create their accounts to join numerous discussion groups, information agencies, e-stores, play mini-games and find all different kinds of entertainment.
+Users create their accounts to join numerous discussion groups, information agencies, e-stores, play mini-games, and find all different kinds of entertainment.
 Sports lovers will enjoy competing with distant friends using the feature WeRun.

 WeChat is also a powerful financial tool.
 Though not as popular as AliPay, WeChat Pay is a valid and convenient digital wallet enabling mobile payments all over the country.
 Friends can also lend or give each other small amounts of money through the Red Envelope function.